📅 Upcoming Events

 Prayer Over the Valley

-MARK YOUR CALENDARS This is an invitation for the community to gather on Sunday evening, May 4th at 5:00 to pray over the valley\; to ask God's favor to protect "our valley" from demolition and destruction.
+MARK YOUR CALENDARS This is an invitation for the community to gather on Sunday evening, May 3rd at 5:00 at Lafayette Meadows Elementary parking lot to pray over the valley\; to ask God's favor to protect "our valley" from demolition and destruction.
 (Also, feel free to include your children/grandchildren and to pray silently or out loud in whatever expression of faith you desire.)
-STAY TUNED FOR LOCATION.
-If we can't assemble at the Lafayette Meadows School parking lot, Kurt and I will host it at our driveway at 7717 Aboite Road.
-I'll let everyone know as soon as I find out.
-Image credit: Sunrise Over the Valley (c) 2025 by Emily Boller\; All Rights Reserved
+Meet at the Lafayette Meadows Elementary parking lot, and we'll gather on school property that's closest to overlooking the valley.
+Image credit: Sunrise Over the Valley (c) 2025 by Emily Boller

 🕐 Past Events

-Southwest Allen County Schools Board — Special Meeting
+Southwest Allen County Schools Board — Votes to Oppose Quarry

 Allen County Plan Commission — Monthly Business Meeting